fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/00_preparation/01_start.md

 #### Quesion: Does it cost?

-All tools presented on this site are free and very often open source.
+All tools presented on this site are free and very often (if not always) open source.
 Unless you want to use advanced paid features of these tools or commercial software you should only bother for the electricity bill.

 #### Question: Why there are multiple programming languages?